State Fair (1962 film): Cast

+Credits from the American Film Institute.

 Production

 Twentieth Century Fox production head Buddy Adler announced the film in January 1960 with Rodgers and Hammerstein slated to write new songs for it.
 Charles Brackett was named producer and Walter Lang was named director.
 It would be the third version of the film produced by Fox.
 Adler said that he hoped that the film would be ready by Christmas and that it would not be a musical, but "it will have plenty of songs from Rodgers and Hammerstein."

 Brackett called the story "... a beautiful property.
 It's a story about people with simple projects with which the audience can get really involved – the man who wants his boy to get a prize, the woman interested in her mincemeat, the girl who wants adventure and finds a fast young man at the fair."

 Production was delayed when Adler died in July 1960.
 Hammerstein died the following month, at which point Rodgers decided to write the lyrics himself.

 José Ferrer had just made Return to Peyton Place for Fox and was signed to direct.

 The female lead was given to Ann-Margret, who was under contract to 20th Century Fox.
 They had loaned her to Paramount to make her first film, Pocketful of Miracles, and this would be her second.
 Bound by the terms of an old commitment to Fox, she was paid only $500 a week during her three months of work on the production.

 Alice Faye came out of retirement to play the mother.
 She wanted Don Ameche to play her husband, but the role went to Tom Ewell.

-The film was shot in September and October 1961 at the Texas State Fair Grounds and at the Oklahoma City State Fair Grounds.
+The film was shot in September and October 1961.
+Shooting took place on sound stages at Twentieth Century Fox in California and on location at various places in Texas, at Mooney's Grove park in Visalia, California and at the Oklahoma State Fair Raceway in Oklahoma City, home of the Oklahoma State Fair, where the climactic speedway sequence was shot.

-A Dallas teenager named Marvin Lee Aday — later to find fame as singer Meat Loaf — made his first screen appearance in State Fair, as an extra.
-He and a friend can be seen pointing at a hog during a scene that features Tom Ewell.